openhealthcare/opal-taskrunner/README.md

-This is taskrunner - an [OPAL](https://github.com/openhealthcare/opal) plugin.
+This is taskrunner - an [OPAL](https://github.com/openhealthcare/opal) plugin for using Celery with OPAL applications.

+## !
+Important Notice !

+This plugin is no longer actively maintiained - as of OPAL 0.6.0 Celery/taskrunner functionality has been made part of OPAL core.

 ### Installation